vcwebio/conteco.controlplane.base/docs/CONTROLPLANE-API-CONSOLE.md

 API section containing methods that executes outside the context of a repository.

+__`clone-repo`__ [repository name]
+Git clone the repository if the repository folder does not exist.

+__`execute-selection`__  [command + arguments] [selector]
+Execute the command and argument on each of all the images selected by the selector.
+The selector extracts images from the conteco/assets/image-list file stored by controlplane.base

 __`extract-repo`__ [repository short name]
 Extracts the repository from the container image specified by [repository short name].
 The [repository short name] consists of $CONTECO_TYPE.$CONTECO_NAME, i.e. the last two name parts dot separated before the image tag.